What is KIPP?

 KIPP schools are tuition-free, public charter schools open to all students.
 KIPP schools are united by a common mission, a commitment to excellence, and a belief that if we help children develop the academic and character strengths they need for college and choice filled lives, they will be able to build a better tomorrow for themselves, for their communities, for us all.
 Charter schools are tuition-free public schools and enrollment is open to all students.
 They are independently operated schools that run with more flexibility than traditional public schools in exchange for increased accountability.

 KIPP Minnesota was founded in 2006 to address the racial and economic achievement gaps in Twin Cities’ public schools.
 A broad coalition of local business and philanthropic leaders brought the highly regarded KIPP charter school model here to create a new public school solution to launch students from low-income communities toward success and self-sufficiency.
 KIPP Minnesota’s first school, KIPP North Star Academy (formerly KIPP Stand Academy), opened in 2008 in downtown Minneapolis.
-In the summer of 2014 we moved into a vacant Minneapolis public school building on the far north side to allow expansion of our middle school and the addition of an elementary school in fall 2016.
+In the summer of 2014 we moved into a vacant Minneapolis public school building on the far north side to allow expansion of our middle school and the addition of an elementary school which launched in fall 2016.
+Our mission is to establish and operate high performing public schools in the Twin Cities that confront educational inequity by delivering academic excellence and cultivating leadership skills to ensure all students succeed in college and life.

 What is a Charter School?